Earned Value Management: An Overview With Formulas

 5. Collect and interpret the data.

-Since EVA is essentially a snapshot of your project’s current performance, you can determine when you want to check the project status in advance (e.g., every 2 weeks).
+Since EVA is essentially a snapshot of your project’s current performance, you can determine when to check the project status in advance (e.g., every 2 weeks).

 What kinds of projects can benefit from earned value management?